How Long Can a UPS Last Without Power? A Runtime and Sizing Guide for SMBs

 When power events become a managed risk rather than a recurring crisis, your team can focus on the work that actually moves the business forward.

 LeadingIT provides Chicago managed IT services to businesses with 25 to 250 employees across Chicagoland.
-Our scope includes hardware planning, battery lifecycle management, and the backup and recovery workflows that connect clean shutdowns to actual data protection.
+Our scope includes hardware planning, battery lifecycle management and maintenance, and the backup and recovery workflows that connect clean shutdowns to actual data protection.
 We handle infrastructure decisions before they become emergencies.